paulstothard/helpful_links/README.md

 * [MrOlm/drep](https://github.com/MrOlm/drep) - Rapid comparison and dereplication of genomes.
 * [nf-core/mag](https://github.com/nf-core/mag) - Assembly and binning of metagenomes.

+## NCBI

+* [kingfisher-download](https://github.com/wwood/kingfisher-download) - Easier download/extract of FASTA/Q read data and metadata from the ENA, NCBI, AWS or GCP.
+* [NCBI-Hackathons/EDirectCookbook](https://github.com/NCBI-Hackathons/EDirectCookbook) - Examples illustrating the use of NCBI's Entrez Direct (EDirect), which provides access to the NCBI's suite of interconnected databases.

 ## Phylogenomics

 * [AstrobioMike/GToTree](https://github.com/AstrobioMike/GToTree) - A user-friendly workflow for phylogenomics.